Aspects of the history of Electronic Art

 Electronic Imaging begins

-On the Television and and CRT display in electronic imaging.
+On the Television and the CRT display in electronic imaging.

 The first electronic Digital Computers